 The five-star luxury hotel’s spa area is something rather extraordinary, visually.
 Designed in 2003 by Swiss-born Mario Botta and associate architects GPL Tschuggen Arosa Salvatore, the spa area’s outer appearance reminds visitors of the calm and sacredness of the mountain landscape that surrounds the hotel.
 It needs to be seen to be believed!

-In the following special theme, we take a look at some of Switzerland’s top architects, as well as Switzerland’s interior design elite and their impressive projects.
-Get inspired!
+In the following special theme, we take a look at some of Switzerland’s top architects and their impressive projects, to get inspired!